4d/docs/website/translated_docs/es/Admin/tls.md

 - With the application server, you must select the **Encrypt Client-Server Communications** option in the "Client-server/Network options" page of the Settings dialog box.
 - With the SQL server, you must select the **Enable TLS** option in the "SQL" page of the Settings dialog box.

-> The 4D web server also supports [HSTS option](WebServer/webServerConfig.md#enable-hsts) to declare that browsers should only interact with it via secure HTTPS connections.
+> The 4D web server also supports HSTS option to prevent a browser from

 ## Perfect Forward Secrecy (PFS)